Want to create an itinerary from this post?

 Just north of Boston, you’ll find an area that has long been well known for its maritime and colonial history, but did you know that the area has also well-established itself as quite the destination for culinary adventures?

-So, here’s a look at five North of Boston eateries that are must-tries, along with a little more info on all that both Salem and Cape Ann food tours have to offer!
+Here’s a look at five excellent North of Boston eateries, along with a little more info on all that both Salem and Cape Ann food tours have to offer.

 Cape Ann Olive Oil in Gloucester, MA